scicolabs/data-science-ml/Jupyter.md

     chmod 0400 jupyter-lab.pem

-Don’t lose this and store is in a safe place!
+Don’t lose this and store it in a safe place!
 It effectively authenticates you when using AWS programmatically.
 You don’t want someone else impersonating you or using your credentials.
 We’ll be using this private key later in the lab.

 # Module 1 – Creating your Jupyter Notebook environment